Bye Bye Birdie (1963 film): Production

 According to Ann-Margret, she was cast when director George Sidney saw her dancing while on a date at the Sands Casino on New Year's Eve 1961.

-Sidney was so smitten with the rising new star that Janet Leigh was "very upset that all the close-ups were going to Ann-Margret", as Leigh herself was the lead star of the film.
+Janet Leigh was "very upset that all the close-ups were going to Ann-Margret", as Leigh was billed as the lead female star of the film.
+Ann-Margret was paid $3,500 a week and earned $85,000 in total.

-Sidney says originally he was only going to produce and Gower Champion would direct, but Champion told Sidney he could not see it as a film, so Sidney stepped in.
-"That was a great deal of fun," said Sidney.
-"It was a young people's picture, with a lot of bright, gay noisy cast members yelling and screaming."
+Sidney said that he was only to produce the film and that Gower Champion was to direct, but Champion told Sidney that he could not see the story as a film, so Sidney became the director.

-Ann-Margret was paid $3,500 a week and earned $85,000 in all.

 Reception

 Bye Bye Birdie grossed $233,825 in its opening week at Radio City Music Hall in New York, a house record at that time.
-It was the 8th highest-grossing film of 1963, grossing $13.1 million domestically, of which distributor Columbia Pictures received $6.2 million in rentals.
+It was the eighth-highest-grossing film of 1963, earning $13.1 million domestically, of which distributor Columbia Pictures received $6.2 million in rentals.